 Their eyes measure and judge, in hope,

 in righteous anger, in compassion and justice, in sorrow and healing,

 showing what was earned, what was borrowed, what was taken,

 and what has been given.

-Our grandfathers guide us, there are four in books,
+Our grandfathers guide us,

-For our people, in our common land, in our story today, we have six.
+For our people, in our story today,

 January 2018 North Andover, Mass.